JoshuaHwang/status/README.md

 # status
-A website for hospitals to organize their patient profiles
+A website for hospitals to help  organize their patient's profiles